MicrosoftDocs/VBA-Docs/api/Excel.Range.Font.md

 ## Example

-This example determines the if the font name for cell A1 is Arial and notifies the user.
+This example determines if the font name for cell A1 is Arial and notifies the user.

 ```vb
 Sub CheckFont()